 Abstract: Accurately analyzing large amounts of geometric data is critical for many scientific and engineering applications.
-Techniques based on partial differential equations (PDEs) provide powerful tools for analyzing physical systems, but conventional solvers are not yet at a stage where they “just work” on problems of real-world complexity.
-A constant challenge is spatial discretization, which divides the domain into a high-quality volumetric mesh for PDE-based analysis.
+Techniques based on partial differential equations (PDEs) provide powerful tools for analyzing physical systems, but conventional solvers are not at a stage where they “just work” on problems of real-world complexity.
+A constant challenge is spatial discretization, which divides the domain into a high-quality volumetric mesh or background grid for PDE-based analysis.
 Unfortunately, this approach does not scale well to modern computer architectures, and as such, there remains a large divide between our ability to visualize and analyze the natural world.

 The walk on spheres (WoS) algorithm makes a radical departure from conventional PDE solvers, by reformulating fundamental PDEs like the Poisson equation as recursive integrals that can be solved using the Monte Carlo method.
 Since these integrals closely resemble those in light transport, one can leverage deep knowledge from Monte Carlo rendering to build new scalable algorithms with vastly different numerical tradeoffs, such as avoiding volumetric meshing altogether.